Euphoria (American TV series): Casting

 In June 2018, it was announced that the pilot would star Zendaya, Storm Reid, Maude Apatow, Astro, Eric Dane, Angus Cloud, Alexa Demie, Jacob Elordi, Barbie Ferreira, Nika King, Hunter Schafer, and Sydney Sweeney.
-In October, Algee Smith was cast to replace Astro as McKay, and that Austin Abrams had also been cast.
+In October, Algee Smith was cast to replace Astro as McKay, and Austin Abrams had also been cast.
 Astro reportedly quit the series after shooting the pilot as he was uncomfortable with the sexual content involving his character.

 In April 2020, Kelvin Harrison Jr. joined the cast, but by May 2021, he had dropped out due to scheduling conflicts as a result of the COVID-19 pandemic.
-In August, Dominic Fike, Minka Kelly, and Demetrius 'Lil Meech' Flenory Jr. were added to the cast.
-On February 22, 2022, it was announced that Smith had quit the series after starring in two episodes of season 2.
+In August, Dominic Fike, Minka Kelly, and Demetrius "Lil Meech" Flenory Jr. were added to the cast.
 On August 24, 2022, Ferreira announced via Instagram story that she had decided to leave the series.
+On April 5, 2023, she stated: "I just felt like, maybe it's like I overstayed my welcome a little bit.
+So for me, I actually felt good to be like, 'Okay, I get to not worry about this, and we both don't get too worried about this', because it's exhausting."